open-cloud/open-cloud.github.io.old/2_developer.md

 * Optimized delta computation based on timestamps

-* Error reporting -- errors encountered by an Observer are reported to the user via the web interface
+* Error reporting -- errors encountered by an Synchronizer are reported to the user via the web interface

 * Concurrent execution of independent steps

 * Automatically inferred object-level dependencies

-The remainder of this section uses the Amazon EC2 Observer as an example to illustrate how an Observer Instance works.
+The remainder of this section uses the Amazon EC2 Synchronizer as an example to illustrate how an Synchronizer Instance works.
 First, a look at the core.
 You can skip the next few paragraphs if you are not interested in finding out about the inner details of the framework.